 Because our tiny house is so tightly sealed, we keep an upstairs window cracked in the winter, and again, we use a dehumidifier to minimize moisture in the home.
 It worked like a charm for us.

-Use a Programmable Thermostat to track your tiny house heating
+Use a Programmable Thermostat to track your tiny home heater

-Depending on how your house was built, you might be able to use a programmable thermostat to heat and cool your tiny home.
+Depending on how your house was built, you might be able to use a programmable thermostat in conjunction with a tiny house heater to heat and cool your tiny home.